How to Handle Tenants with Pets and Service and Emotional Support Animals

-The majority of Americans own a pet, and 83 percent of pet owners consider their furry friends to be a member of the family.
-These statistics published by American Pet Products Association are indicative of the trends we notice in multi-family housing.
+According to a survey conducted by the American Pet Products Association, pet ownership is up to 68% of U.S. households, while 83% of pet owners consider their furry friends to be a member of the family.
+These statistics are indicative of the trends we notice in multi-family housing.

 As millennials are delaying home ownership and children, the larger apartments are attracting qualified tenants through dog parks and pet services.
 They tend to increase profits through these services, requiring additional deposits and monthly payments for pets.

 As a landlord, you are bound to attract more tenants by setting up the property to welcome pets.

 Just to reiterate, service and companion animals (therapy and emotional support animals) are not considered pets.
 On the application, a prospective tenant may not list any pets but have an animal for disability reasons.
 Landlords cannot refuse to make “reasonable accommodations” to impaired tenants, unless the landlord suffers financial or administrative burdens due to these accommodations.
 This is in accordance to federal law 42 U.S.C. § 3604(f)(3)(B) and the landlord could owe damages to the disabled tenant.
 For additional info, visit the Assistance Animal section from Project Sentinel.